simbo1905/sprint-planning/README.md

 ----

 [] Compress the static resources
-[] Check the alternate websocket port is reachable and fallback to polling if not [] If the room timesout check that all the polling players are shutdown [] Move all logging including websocket activity to the socko logs with writeWebLog()
+[] If the room timesout check that all the polling players are shutdown [] Move all logging including websocket activity to the socko logs with writeWebLog()